bconf-lang/bconf/SPEC.md

 // INVALID: $hostname is used before it is defined. server.host = $hostname
 $hostname = "localhost"

+// VALID: You can redefine a variable.
+Any use of the variable will now have the value be 443
+$default_port = 443

+// VALID: Append operator can also be used
+$allowed_origins << "test.com"
+origins = $allowed_origins // Value becomes ["test.com"]
 ```

 Variables are scoped.
 A variable defined inside an object is only accessible within that object and its descendants.